Partido Independiente de Color: The uprising of 1912

 By 1912, the PIC's attempts at reform of the existing system had been ended and they had been effectively expelled from the political arena.
 The movement was no longer able to express their views through the existing political system.
 In addition, their appeal for support under article II of the Platt Amendment had also been rejected by the US government.
 As a result of political disenfranchisement, protests were mobilized through Oriente province and Cuba more generally.
 These protests and the disruption to the socioeconomic status quo were depicted through racially charged ways in newspapers such as El Día which described the protest and the broader movement which it represented as:

-“a racist uprising, an uprising of blacks, in other words, an enormous danger… Such uprisings are moved by hatred, and their purpose is negative, perverse; they are only conceived by something as black as hatred.
-They do not try to win but to hurt, to destroy, to harm, and they do not have any purpose.
-And they follow the natural bent of all armed people without aim and driven by atavistic, brutal instincts and passions: they devote themselves to robbery, pillage, murder, and rape.
-These are, in all parts and latitudes of the world, the characteristics of race struggles.”

 Evaristo Estenoz began preparing for a rebellion.
 On 20 May, they attacked the Cuban Army.
 Fighting occurred mainly in Oriente Province, where most Afro-Cubans lived.
-There were also a outbreaks of violence in the west, particularly in Las Villas Province.
+There were also an outbreak of violence in the west, particularly in Las Villas Province.
 The rebel movement was met with severe repression from the Cuban government who appealed to the US government for support to quell the unrest under the Platt amendment and received support from US marines, who moved to protect US owned property, railroads, trains, and mines.
 The rebels only attacked the marines once.
 President Gómez offered amnesty to any of the rebels who surrendered by 22 June, but Estenoz continued to fight with a few hundred men.
 Estenoz was killed by government forces on 27 June.
 Rebel forces had numbered at least 3,000 men, but by June there were only an estimated 1,800 left alive, although some sources cite as many as 6,000 total deaths including civilians.

 Pedro Ivonnet, a leader of the PIC, characterized the PIC's exclusion from the political sphere as “the epilogue of the trial of la Escalera.”
 According to him, the outbreak of violence in 1912 was yet another event in a much longer struggle between free blacks and the state in Cuba.
 The two sides of this debate, the reformers who sought to reform the existing system and the revolutionaries who wanted to entirely reshape the landscape can both be seen in the post-independence period.
 With the reformers having already failed, the rebellion of 1912 represented the revolutionary wing's attempt to influence and reshape the landscape, but the violence it was met with prevented them from achieving their goals.